-BC’s best-kept freshwater secrets are now more accessible than ever for EV (electric vehicle) owners.
+BC’s best-kept freshwater secrets are now more accessible than ever for EV (electric vehicle) owners and renters.
 In the Land of Hidden Waters, lakeside cabins, lodges, and adventures on the water are just five hours or less from Vancouver.
 On the way, explore wineries, breweries, and farmers’ markets, while you charge up.
-In this guide, we’ll show you ideal circle routes that combine all these adventures and points of interest with charging and scenic drives!
+In this guide, we’ll show you an ideal circle route that combines all these adventures and points of interest with charging and scenic drives!

 Before jumping into the route itinerary, let’s go over some tips and important considerations when it comes to road tripping in an EV: